-Generating diagnostic differentials has been studied using manipulations and interventions and their effect on accuracy and confidence.
-A general theme is that there is tendency toward higher weighting of early information, indicating a primacy effect.
+A subset of past work asked clinicians to generate diagnostic differentials based on patient information.
+This process of generating diagnostic differentials has then been subject to experimental manipulations and interventions (such as early diagnostic suggestions) to investigate their effect on accuracy and confidence.
+One can imagine the applicability of this work, for instance when a clinician is transitioning care over a patient to another clinician whilst giving an introduction to the case.
+A general theme of this work is that there is a tendency toward higher weighting of early information, indicating a primacy effect.
 Early diagnostic suggestions have been found to be highly influential in the subsequent decision process by clinicians finding these suggestions difficult to ignore and increasing their confidence with them50-51.
 This also affects the breadth of differentials considered, with fewer differentials considered when provided these suggestions52 and an underweighting of differentials if they were not considered early on in the diagnostic process53.
 This is where interventions aim to mitigate this tendency by asking clinicians to explicitly consider alternatives, which increases their accuracy and calibration54, or prompt the consideration of the patient’s ‘red flags’ to consider in diagnoses, which was found to increase confidence on simpler cases but not accuracy55.
-These interventions seemingly have to explicit however, as simply asking clinicians to reflect on their decision without guidance56-57 or participate in an educational training course58-59 does not seem to suffice in improving diagnostic accuracy and calibration.
+These interventions seemingly have to be explicit however, as simply asking clinicians to reflect on their decision without guidance56-57 or participate in an educational training course58-59 does not seem to suffice in improving diagnostic accuracy and calibration.

-A subset of past work has also manipulated the manner in which information is presented to clinicians during the diagnostic process affected confidence.
-Higher confidence was found when clinicians were presented with redundant patient information60 and when given all available patient information rather than having to gather information themselves61.
-Clinicians were also found to be more confident when presented with an Electronic Health Record of the patient alongside other information62 and when presented patient history first rather than out of order63, indicating a positive effect of a complete patient history available early on in a case on confidence.
-An erroneous patient history has also been found to cue both novice and experienced clinicians to incorrect diagnoses64.
+Uses of Confidence

+With more naturalistic studies, it is possible to isolate ways in which confidence and certainty are utilised within the wider diagnostic process, especially as healthcare involves transition of care between multiple clinicians and departments.
+Past work has attempted to establish a link between confidence and further seeking of patient information and tests with mixed results.
+Doctors with lower confidence were found to be linked to more test orders29 whilst more metacognitively aware pathologists (i.e. who tended to report confidence judgements that were closer to their true accuracy) were found to be more likely to request further tests when they were unsure42.
+Confidence has also been linked to prescribing medication, though overtreatment of unnecessary medications was found to be linked to both underconfidence47 and overconfidence21.
+Higher confidence has also been linked to referral rates to other specialists in other departments48 and to a lower willingness to admit mistakes18.
+Lower confidence has also been found to result in less specific diagnoses for patients in situ49.
+We note that whilst past work on confidence has examined its role within groups (as discussed in the Introduction), only one included article looked at confidence in group decisions and found that a multidisciplinary panel was more confident and better calibrated than a single clinician.
+We return to this later as a theme for future work to investigate further.

 Framework for Diagnostic Decisions